lexedata/lexedata/docs/tour.rst

     duala_black,Duala,black,wínda,,21,,

-The ``cldf validate`` script only outputs problems, so if it prints out nothing, it means that the data set conforms to the CLDF standard!
+The ``cldf validate`` script only outputs problems, so if it prints out nothing, it means that the dataset conforms to the CLDF standard!
 That's a good starting point to create a new commit. ::

     $ git add Wordlist-metadata.json